 How Does Management Affect Productivity?

-Studies show that good management can significantly boost productivity, increase market value and growth, as well as the ability to withstand adverse situations like a recession.
-The action of managers and the enterprise can decisively influence the realization of productivity of the business.
+Studies show that good management can significantly boost productivity, and increase market value and growth, and withstand adverse situations like a recession.
+The actions of managers and the enterprise can decisively influence the realization of productivity of the business.

 Managers play a vital role in improving and maintaining productivity levels in their teams.
 A Gallup study points out that as much as 70% of the variance in employee engagement can be attributed to management.
 A good manager will have a clear understanding of the skill levels of each team member, their strengths and weaknesses, and work with them to ensure the best output from each of them.
 Managers also consider teams.
 Stress levels and mental well-being and extends support when needed.